sami999khan999/event_/README.md

 # Evently

 Evently is a versatile event organization website designed to simplify the process of planning, managing, and promoting events of all sizes.
-Whether you're organizing a corporate conference, a community fundraiser, or a music festival, Evently provides a comprehensive suite of tools to streamline every aspect of event planning
+Whether you're organizing a corporate conference, a community fundraiser, or a music festival, Evently provides a comprehensive suite of tools to streamline every aspect of event planning.

 ## Features